Your Fall To-Do List: Cleanup & Maintenance for Commercial Properties

 • Keep a log of all maintenance and repairs, as well as anything you need to keep an eye on for the future.

-Just like at home, your commercial property’s yard needs a little TLC in the fall.
+Just like at home, your commercial property’s yard needs a little extra care in the fall:

-Start with picking up leaves, sticks, branches, and other debris from the lawn.
-Keeping this debris cleaned up helps improve soil health, reduce the chances of slip and fall accidents on walkways, and keep your gutters and drains from becoming clogged.
+• Pick up leaves, sticks, branches, and other debris from the lawn.
+Keeping this debris cleaned up helps improve soil health, reduce the chances of slip-and-fall accidents on walkways, and keep your gutters and drains from becoming clogged.

-Fall is also a good time to replace the mulch in your garden beds and around trees or other plants.
+• Add fresh mulch to your garden beds and around trees or other plants.
 Fresh mulch improves soil health, prevents weeds from growing, and keeps your plants hydrated and healthy.

 Small chips, holes, or cracks in your building’s exterior may not seem alarming, but harsh winter weather can make them much worse.
 Moisture can seep through even the smallest holes, then expand once temperatures dip below freezing.